codywarrior/aws-fastapi-todo-app/README.md

 <img src="assets/aws_fastapi_todo_app.png" width=90%> <br>

-This project was created to show how to easily deploy a REST-API on AWS by leveraging one of the fastest Python frameworks in the market, FastAPI, while still gaining the power or AWS serverless tools, such as API-Gateway, Lambda Functions, DynamoDB, Cognito and more!
+This project was created to show how to easily deploy a Fullstack production-grade application on AWS by:

+- Backend: leveraging one of the fastest Python frameworks in the market, FastAPI, while still gaining the power or AWS serverless tools, such as API-Gateway, Lambda Functions, DynamoDB, Cognito and more!
+- Frontend: using S3 Bucket hosting to enable an static-website user interface on top of React.
+(Note: for production grade UIs, a DNS+CloudFront+ACM is recommended to be added).

 The information of this repository is based on different public online resources, so feel free to use it as a guide for your future projects!. <br>